tajkiatoma/ps5-portal/README.md

 ### 5. Run client
 1. Go inside the `client` directory from CLI
-2. Run `npx live-server` in another CLI to start the client.
+2. Run `npx live-server --port=58429` in another CLI to start the client.

 ## Visit the Page
 --- add the url